datastax-training/killrvideo-sample-schema/README.md

 For the extended schema, we also support:

- - Display video with related movie metadata
+ - Display video with movie metadata
- - Lookup of movie trailer videos by title and year
- - Lookup of movie trailer videos by actor
- - Lookup of movie trailer videos by director
- - Lookup of movie trailer videos by genre
+ - Lookup of videos by movie metadata

 List of queries
 ======================

 Original
-Q1: Find user by email
+Q1: Find a user with a specified email
-Q2: Find user by userid
+Q2: Find a user with a specified user id
-Q3: Find video by tag
+Q3: Find videos with a specified tag (latest first)
-Q4: Find video by videoid
+Q4: Find a video with a specified video id
-Q5: Find videos by adddate (latest first)
+Q5: Find videos with a specified upload timestamp range (latest first)
-Q6: Find videos by userid (latest first)
+Q6: Find videos with a specified user id (latest first)
-Q7: Find comments by videoid (latest first)
+Q7: Find comments with a specified video id (latest first)
-Q8: Find comments by userid (latest first)
+Q8: Find comments with a specified user id (latest first)
-Q9: Find ratings by videoid
+Q9: Find a rating with a specified video id

 Extended
+Q10: Find videos with a specified title (latest first)
-Q10: Find movie by title and year
+Q11: Find a video with a specified title and release date (latest first)
-Q11: Find movie by videoid
-Q12: Find movie by actor (latest first)
+Q12: Find videos with a specified actor and release date range (latest first)
-Q13: Find movie by director (latest first)
+Q13: Find videos with a specified director and release date range (latest first)
-Q14: Find movie by genre (latest first)
+Q14: Find videos with a specified genre and release date range (latest first)
+Q15: Find videos with a specified actor and genre and date range (latest first)
+Q16: Find videos with a specified director and genre and date range (latest first)
+Q17: Find videos with a specified country (latest first)